 Yes.
 There are several courses you will take to better prepare for the challenges of law school.
 The RLOP Student Handbook lists these classes and your RLOP advisor will help you with the selection.

-There are five openings for RLOP students and RLOP alternates each academic year.
+There are up to ten openings for RLOP students and RLOP alternates each academic year.

 Yes, students chosen for and satisfactorily participating in RLOP will receive full CSC tuition for up to four years.